Severe Weather Safety

 During/Immediately After the storm

-- Natural gas is injected with a distinct odor, which many people equate to that of rotten eggs.
+- Natural gas is injected with a chemical odorant called mercaptan, which many people equate to that of a distinctive “rotten egg” type scent.
 If the odor of gas is present when you return to your home, immediately leave the affected area and call our 24-hour emergency response line, at 888.352.5325 from a safe location.
 Residents should never try to identify the source of a leak themselves.

 - If flooding occurs at a residence or business and the gas appliances are or have been submerged under water, do not try to operate the appliances.

 - During clean up and repair after a storm avoid causing damage to the gas lines by calling 811 before digging.
 This also pertains to removing downed trees as they can become entangled with natural gas lines.